tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ This armor smells musty and foul, even when newly cleaned.
 It has a faint magical aura, but its true powers only activate when the wearer falls in combat.
 If you fall below 0 hit points, you can keep fighting as the armor infuses your wounded body with necromantic magic.
 You still have to make death saves, and you still die if you fail all your death saves or get dismembered by going to negative half your starting hit points.

-Oh, you also become vulnerable to holy attacks.
+Oh, you also become vulnerable to radiant attacks.
 And if you die while animated, it’s a dead cert (ahem) that you’re coming back as some sort of undead.

 If you don’t already have a relationship with the Lich King, you soon will.